 Kindergarten children experience their first outdoor education trip in late September, a day that combines all the elements of Aspen Country Day School’s Outdoor Education program: exploring, learning about nature, cooperating to pitch tents, and singing around the campfire.
 They are formally presented with the journals they will write in during each of their two trips per year through Eighth Grade.
 In May, they travel to Colorado National Monument for a hike and overnight campout.
 On each trip they learn more about our core values of character, respect, responsibility, community, and perseverance.

 So much of the Kindergarten experience is about learning new ways of “doing school,” from signing yourself in each morning, to putting everything away where it belongs in your cubby, to doing your assigned daily job during morning meeting (left, reading the daily message).
 A sense of structure and organization helps Kindergarteners feel secure in their classroom and in the school community.

 Social-emotional learning is woven into the Kindergarten program daily.
-Lower School Counselor Mary Stokes, a former Kindergarten teacher herself, comes to each class once per week with fun, mindful activities.
-These are often craft or design projects related to the school-wide monthly themes such as “patience” or “inclusiveness.”
-This class meeting time is also an opportunity for children to work out any interpersonal misunderstandings with the help of the trained counselor.
+Lower School Counselor Mary Stokes, a former Kindergarten teacher, comes to each class weekly with fun, mindful activities.
+These are often craft or design projects related to the school-wide monthly themes such as “Patience” or “Inclusiveness.”
+This class meeting time is also an opportunity for children to work out interpersonal misunderstandings with the help of the school counselor.
 The focus is on creating a supportive classroom where everyone feels loved and respected.

 Projects & traditions